 Blaming and Shaming

 Is climate change really my problem?
-Isn't the problem with the utilities?
-With fossil fuel companies?
-With Taylor Swift.
+Isn't the problem with the utilities or data centers?
+Isn't the problem with Exxon or Shell??

-We are all tempted to blame Big Oil or utilities or we might feel the need to shame Taylor Swift for flying her private plane all over.
+We are all tempted to blame Big Oil or utilities.
+Or, we might feel the need to shame Taylor Swift for flying her private plane all over.
 We could also blame the evil corporations and capitalism for our climate problem.
-Indeed, we could shame and blame lots of people for climate change, but that won’t help solve the problem.
+Indeed, we could shame and blame lots of people for climate change, but that won’t solve the problem.

-The problem is consumption or overconsumption.
+The problem is consumption or overconsumption of fossil fuels.
+Fossil fuels are used to make products, and fuel our homes and vehicles.
 The more we buy the more we emit.
 Plain and simple.
 If we all quit purchasing gasoline for our cars, ‘BIG OIL’ would soon become ‘little oil’.